 Receiving Your Run-time License Key

-Your run-time license key and instructions for installing it will be e-mailed or faxed to you.
+Your run-time license key and instructions for installing it will be e-mailed to you.

 The MIMLICENSE Utility